jcbioinformatics/Squid-Game-Scores/README.md

 * The order of the names will be maintained

-10. If needed, change the values of `results-string` to something all of your results files have in their name
+10. If needed, change the values of `results-string` to something to only include the tabs with results
-* If they're saved as text tab-delimited the extension should be either "txt" or "tsv"
-* So, if they're the only files in the subfolder used as input, you can use whichever extension matches your data
+* By default, "NA" will retain all sheets

 11. Click `Knit` to process your data